RBI Personal Loan Guidelines: Rates, Default Rules & Lending Norms

 The lending policies of all banks and NBFCs need to adhere to the RBI’s personal loan guidelines.

-What are the latest regulations of the RBI related to personal loans?
+What is the new rule of RBI for personal loans?

 Share